danthedeckie/DictLiteStore/README.md

 ## Notes:

 - All data is serialised into json before writing, and deserialised on the way out.
+  This means strings do get extra quotes around them.
+There could be a way to do this better, but I'm not quite sure of the most efficient.
+(Try and deserialise, if it doesn't work, leave as string?
+Too many false positives, I'd have thought...)
 - All non-jsonable data is stringified first, and then json'd.
 - Currenly very little error-checking happens.
 Before production, this needs a lot of shoring-up around the edges.